RobinsoGarcia/PortfolioOptimization/README.md

-Installation:
+# Installation
 The package needs to be installed as sudo user in order to add the portopt script to your /usr/local/bin folder so that it is callable from any folder.
-If you choose not to install with sudo, just download the __main__.py file and run it were your Json file is.
+If you choose not to install with sudo, just download the __main__.py file and run it where your Json file is.

-Basic usage:
+# Basic usage
 One can use this code just by filling a json file and running portopt command using the command line at the directory where the Json file is located.

-json sample:
+# Json sample
             {"data":
                 {"init_port":   {"AAPL": 3000, "AMD": 0,
                                 "AMZN": 0, "BAC": 0, "BK": 0,